Superconductivity, generalized random phase approximation and linear scaling methods: Mermin-Gibbs functional for superconducting systems and linear scaling methods

-We have identified the (von Neumann) entropy $S(P) = -\frac{k_{\rm B}}{2}\Tr[P\ln P + (1-P)\ln (1-P)]$ of a gas of noninteracting fermionic (quasi-)particles (except for the factor $1/2$).
-Thus minimizing $\overline{\Omega}_0$ is the same as maximizing the entropy with the constrain that the expectation value of the energy (the second term in Eq.~\eqref{eq:Omega_0_bar_P_final}) is fixed.
-Indeed, the inverse temperature $\beta = (k_{\rm B}T)^{-1}$ is the Lagrange multiplier corresponding to this constrain on the energy.
-In the presence of interactions, the function to be minimized is (see Eq.~\eqref{eq:f_def})
+Here, we have identified the (von Neumann) entropy $S(P) = -\frac{k_{\rm B}}{2}\Tr[P\ln P + (1-P)\ln (1-P)]$ of a gas of noninteracting fermionic (quasi-)particles (note the factor $1/2$, which is absent in the usual definition of the von Neumann entropy).
+Thus minimizing $\overline{\Omega}_0$ is the same as maximizing the entropy with the constraint that the expectation value of the energy (the second term in~\eqref{eq:Omega_0_bar_P_final}) is fixed.
+Indeed, the inverse temperature $\beta = (k_{\rm B}T)^{-1}$ is the Lagrange multiplier corresponding to the energy constraint.
+In the presence of interactions, the function to be minimized is (see~\eqref{eq:f_def})

 where $V(P) = \langle \ham_{\rm int}\rangle$ is the quadratic form defined as the second term in the first line.
-The minimization of $\Omega_{\rm m.f.}(P)$ must be carried out within the domain of single-particle operators $P$ which satisfy the conditions $0 \leq P \leq 1$ and the symmetry constrain in Eq.~\eqref{eq:P_symmetry}.
+The minimization of $\Omega_{\rm m.f.}(P)$ has to be carried out within the domain of single-particle operators $P$ which satisfy the conditions $0 \leq P \leq 1$ and the symmetry constraint~\eqref{eq:P_symmetry}.
+At zero temperature ($\beta = +\infty$) the entropy is zero, namely the eigenvalues of $P$ can be only zero or one, therefore one has the idempotency constraint $P^2 = P$ on the one-particle density matrix.

-From Eqs.~\eqref{eq:Omega_0_bar_P_final} and~\eqref{eq:Omega_LWBK} it is clear that gauge invariance is respected by the mean-field approximation.
-Indeed, under a gauge transformation a single-particle operator $O$, corresponding to a quadratic many-body operator $\hat{O} = \sum_{i,j}\hat{c}_{i}^\dagger O_{i,j}\hat{c}_{j}$, transforms as
+From~\eqref{eq:Omega_0_bar_P_final} and~\eqref{eq:Omega_LWBK} it is clear that gauge invariance is respected by the mean-field approximation.
+Indeed, under a gauge transformation~\eqref{eq:gauge_transf} a single-particle operator $O$, corresponding to a quadratic many-body operator $\hat{O} = \sum_{i,j}\hat{c}_{i}^\dagger O_{i,j}\hat{c}_{j}$, transforms as

-It is then evident that both $\overline{\Omega}_0$ and $\Omega_{\rm m.f.}$ are invariant under the transformations $K \to K' = U_gKU_g^{\dagger}$ and
+It is then evident that both $\overline{\Omega}_0$ and $\Omega_{\rm m.f.}$ are invariant under the transformations $K \to K' = U_{\rm g}KU_{\rm g}^{\dagger}$ and